First Panda. Then Penguin. And then the speedy and accurate ‘Hummingbird.’

 I am not talking about birds and animals.

 These are well-known algorithm updates by Google that significantly affected search results through the early part of 2014.

 But not many businesses paid heed to the next update that came along…

 ‘The Pigeon’ (the update’s name as given by Search Engine Land).

-Google shook the local SEO world with this local search algorithm update in July, 2014.
+Google shook up the local search engine optimization world with this local search algorithm update in July, 2014.

 So why was this update important and which websites did it affect?

 Well, the search engine giant’s intention with this algo shift was: